Marine Veterans and Mesothelioma

 A diagram explaining where asbestos was used aboard U.S. military ships.
 The engine room, boiler room, and pump room had a very high risk of exposure.

-Throughout most of the 20th century, Marine corps working in shipyards were also at high risk for asbestos exposure.
+Throughout most of the 20th century, Marines working in shipyards were at high risk of asbestos exposure.

 Did you know?